cjpais/writing/serve/day/may17_2021/index.md

 and updated periodically on commit.
 Fortunately all of this could be migrated to IPFS relatively easily since it is all static content.

 I decided to use Fleek for this and it seems to work?
+One problem for me is the amount of build minutes is quite high..
+Especially since this is just a static website.
+I'm not actually building anything so it should just be serving static files.
+It is also worth noting that their CDN seems quite slow.
+Or at the very least a lot slower than Pinata and Cloudflare.